MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 |**S/MIME digital signature**     |   To configure an advanced setting for an S/MIME digital signature, enter the following strings for the selected label: <br><br>- Key: **SMimeSign** <br><br>- Value: **True**      |
 |**S/MIME encryption**     |   To configure an advanced setting for  S/MIME encryption, enter the following strings for the selected label:<br><br>- Key: **SMimeEncrypt**<br><br>- Value: **True**      |

 If the label you specify is configured for encryption, for the Azure Information Protection unified labeling client, S/MIME protection replaces the Rights Management protection only in Outlook.
-The client continues to use the encryption settings specified for the label in the Microsoft 365 compliance center.
+The client continues to use the encryption settings specified for the label in the Microsoft Purview compliance portal.

 For Office apps with built-in labeling, these labels do not display to users.